ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ```

 If the unlabelled argument is a “null pointer” then `may` does nothing.
-Otherwise `may` calls the `f` function on the argument.
+Otherwise, `may` calls the `f` function on the argument.

 Why is this
 useful?
-We're just about to find out ...
+We're just about to find out...

 ### Optional Arguments
 Optional arguments are like labelled arguments, but we use `?` instead